 EFG International acknowledges that a strong risk management framework is fundamental in the sustainable management of its business.
-EFG International is committed to mitigating risks specific to its private banking and institutional clients, being particularly vigilant to activities associated with conduct risk, financial crime and operational risks, including compliance and fraud risks.
+EFG International is committed to actively managing, and mitigating risks specific to its private banking and institutional clients, being particularly vigilant to activities associated with conduct risk, financial crime and operational risks, including compliance and fraud risks.

-EFG International carefully monitors legacy risks in connection with its nostro life insurance investment portfolio and litigation cases relating to discontinued businesses.
+EFG International carefully monitors legacy risks in connection with its nostro life insurance investment portfolio and litigation cases relating to discontinued husinesses

-EFG International dedicates efforts to strengthen the risk management framework across the organisation, to embed it in the day-to-day business activities and decision-making processes.
+EFG International is committed to maintaining a strong risk management framework across the organisation, and to embed it in the day-to-day business activities and decisionmaking processes.